sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/02-my-first-review.md

 ![](./media/IAP183.png)

-> **Note:** *Review status* and *Actions Requested* link to *accounts* and *permissions* objects in the Identity Ledger, therefore if data is refreshed and those objects disappear they won't be listed anymore.
+> [!note] *Review status* and *Actions Requested* link to *accounts* and *permissions* objects in the Identity Ledger, therefore if data is refreshed and those objects disappear they won't be listed anymore.
 As a result consider the compliance report as the **only** source of trust to prove that your review perimeter has been done.

 ## Step 9 - Following up the remediation